Reliable

 // The func to be guarded.

-// Fn should return ASAP when ctx.Done channel is closed, which usually means an exit signal is sent.
+// Fn should return ASAP when ctx.Done channel is closed, which usually indicates an exit signal is sent.

 Fn: func(ctx context.Context) error { ... },